-- 4. Printout from GATS demonstrating compliance with Solar, Class I and Class II RPS requirements based on guidance from PJM EIS.
-Please ensure with committed supply numbers that you are the owner of these RECs and they have been retired.
-(There is a report from PJM GATS that will eliminate the need to go to multiple reports to get this information.
-See below.) - 5.
-Documentation confirming Alternative Compliance Payment (ACP) and/or Solar Alternative Compliance Payments (SACP) payment, if needed, in the form of copies of checks for each ACP and/or SACP payment.
+4. Documentation confirming Alternative Compliance Payment (ACP) and/or Solar Alternative Compliance Payments (SACP) payment, if needed, in the form of copies of checks for each ACP and/or SACP payment.
 ACP and SACP payments are to be made separately according to the attached instructions.
 A supplier's report should document the need to pay ACPs or SACPs and include a copy of each check or checks made payable to "Treasurer, State of New Jersey".
 A template has been developed titled "RPS Report.xls" which satisfies the ACP/SACP obligation calculation and reporting requirement.
 The ACP and SACP payments must be mailed directly to NJBPU Office of Clean Energy as described in the attached procedure.
-(See attached, 2011 EY ACP SACP Payment Instructions.PDF) Suppliers/providers also had the option of sending the ACP or SCAP payment electronically directly to the Treasury Department.
+(See attached, 2012 EY ACP SACP Payment Instructions.PDF) Suppliers/providers also had the option of sending the ACP or SCAP payment electronically directly to the Treasury Department.
 Please contact Ronald Jackson for wiring instructions.